 I am currently leading excavations in domestic areas at the 1688-1715 Seneca White Springs village site, also located near Geneva, New York, and the predecessor to the Townley-Read site.
-Excavation and surface collections, conducted in collaboration with the Seneca Nations of Indians, commenced in 2007 and are ongoing.
+Excavation and surface collections, conducted in collaboration with representatives of the Seneca descendant community, commenced in 2007 and are ongoing.

-My teaching interests include the archaeology of North American Indians, the global historical archaeology of indigenous peoples, the representation of Native American histories and cultures, political economy in archaeology, the North American fur trade, and hands-on training courses in archaeological excavation and laboratory analysis that tap into the rich archaeological resources of the Finger Lakes region.
+I teach courses providing general introductions to American Indian Studies and the archaeology of North American Indians, and more advanced courses on archaeological theory, the global historical archaeology of indigenous peoples, and political economy in archaeology.
+I also offer hands-on training courses in archaeological excavation and laboratory analysis that tap into the rich archaeological resources of the Finger Lakes region.